fsidhoum/load-test-ws/README.md

 - An InfluxDB container for time-series statistics collection
 - A Redis container for storing test data
 - A data-loader container that reads the CSV file and stores data in Redis
-- Multiple WebSocket load tester containers (5 in this example)
+- Multiple HTTP load tester containers (5 in this example)
-- Each container will establish 500 connections, for a total of 2,500 connections
+- Each container will process 500 test data rows
+- For each test data row, it will execute 3 sequential HTTP requests (as specified by HTTP_REQUESTS_PER_DATA)
+- This results in a total of 7,500 HTTP requests (5 containers × 500 rows × 3 sequential requests)

 ### Scaling with Docker Compose